rvanginneken/AssetBundle/README.md

 The AssetBundle makes it easy to include assets at any point in your twig files and render it at the end of the \<head\> and \<body\> tags in the page.
 No blocks needed.
 Stylesheets are printed inline and all results are cached in production, following Symfony's *cache.app* settings.

 In debug mode, actual assets are served.
-In no-debug mode, files are copied to *web/asset_cache* with unique naming, to break browser cache.
-The directory is automatically cleared with the cache:clear command.
+In no-debug mode, files are copied to *web/asset_cache* with unique naming.
+The directory is automatically cleared with the *cache:clear* command.
+Using unique file names guarantees browser cache busting when the application cache is cleared.

 Installation
 ------------